passbolt/mobile-passbolt-ios/ReleaseNotes/1_18_1_ReleaseNotes.md

-# Passbolt 1.18.0 release notes
+# Passbolt 1.18.1 release notes

-## Added
-- As MU, I should see when passwords are expired

-## Improved
+## Fix
-- As a mobile user I can get help if I scan a non-passbolt QR code - wrong error message
+- As a mobile user I should not be impacted by the password expired if my server does not support it